Meet the founder!

 Two third of the people who are illiterate are women.
 There are over 500 million women in the developing world who lacks literacy.
 That's a self-perpetuating problem because if you don't educate the women, you don't educate the next generation.

-Most existing non-profits are dragged down with high over-head costs, competing for the depleting donor pool in which resulted in low wage & unenthused staff, which would result in minimal impact.
+Most existing non-profits are dragged down with high over-head costs, competing for the depleting donor pool in which resulted in low wage & unenthused staff, and in turn creating minimal impact.

 What if non-profits turn into social enterprises to have the focus and tenacity of a blue-chip company?
 Quarterly reports - results, results, results.
 Setting audacious goals to create social impact and at the same time reaching these goals with sustainable development strategies.